444B/rpidoor/readme.md

 Once we have a working model, dev will move to a dev branch and this md will be updated to reflect

 ## Setup
 Copy this command and paste into terminal.
-It will change your directory to your home directory, clone the repo, change directory to the repo, give the bash script execution permisson and then run the script.
-Read the [run.sh](https://github.com/444B/rpidoor/blob/master/run.sh) script for more info.
-Always read what you run :)
+It will change your directory to your home directory, clone the repo, change directory to the repo, install sqlite3 and python3 as super user, then create a virtual python environment and activate it as a regular user, then install the requirements and start the script.
+- note: this does not work perfectly yet
 ``` shell
 cd ~
  git clone https://www.github.com/444B/rpidoor.git